Skip to main content

 • Hopper in the CLI: project-aware assistant session inside the TUI for teams that live in the terminal.

-• Sync-oriented workflows: commands such as hopsule push align with the marketing narrative: push local or session state so Cursor, Claude, and other tools see updated context (hopsule status for a quick read on decisions and memories).
+• Sync-oriented workflows: commands such as hopsule push publish local or session state so Cursor, Claude, and other tools see updated context (hopsule status for a quick read on decisions and memories).

 Installation